nuwank-swivel/swivel-portal/README.md

 These Microsoft Entra ID apps are already registered.

 - `swivel-portal-client` - for production usage
-- `swivel-portal-dev` - for dev usage
+- `swivel-portal-client-dev` - for dev usage

 Admin access for users in Swivel Portal is provided via Microsoft Entra ID Groups.
 The `swivel-portal-admin-group` group is already created and adding users to this group will make them admins.
 This group is added to the above Entra ID apps and their `Token Configuration` is configured to return this group in the JWT token received when authenticated.
 This group is read by the backend to identify users as admins.